-There are so many stages when making a website: from the choice of your typography to the color selection, sidebar layout, and plenty more.
-Given all that, it’s hard to know where to start.
+- You’re here because you’d love to learn how to create a website.
+There are a number of stages in making a website you can be proud of: from the choice of your typography to the color scheme, imagery, branding, site architecture and plenty more.
+Given all that, it’s understandable to not know where to start.

 3 Simple Steps to Learning